yetulaxman/rstudio-openshift/README.md

 # rstudio-openshift applications (Work in progress)

-Rstudio-openshift is about building container-based data analytics tools by deploying customised [RStudio](https://www.rstudio.com/) images in openshift and eventually in notebooks environment at CSC.
+Rstudio-openshift is about building container-based data analytics tools by deploying mainly customised [RStudio](https://www.rstudio.com/) images in openshift and eventually the applications available in notebooks environment at CSC.
 This repository contains openshift templates borrowed from other [CSC Github repository](https://github.com/CSCfi/rstudio-openshift).

 Currently these efforts include:
 - [rstudio for daki project](#rstudio-for-daki-project)